AdaWorld: Learning Adaptable World Models with Latent Actions

 We then pretrain an autoregressive world model that conditions on the latent actions.
 Thanks to the strong transferability of our latent actions, the resulting world model is readily adaptable to various environments.
-In particular, since our world model has learned to simulate different actions represented by any latent actions, adapting to a new environment is akin to finding the corresponding latent actions for its action space.
+In particular, since our world model has learned to simulate different actions represented by any latent actions, adapting to a new environment is akin to finding the mapping of corresponding latent actions for its action space.
 Given one demonstration of an action, our model can readily transfer the demonstrated action by extracting the latent action with latent action encoder and reusing it across different contexts.
-When action labels are provided, we can similarly derive their latent actions and use the averaged embedding to initialize specialized world models.
+When action labels are provided, we can similarly obtain their latent actions and initialize the control interface efficiently.
 This enables us to adapt our model to specialized world models with minimal finetuning.
-When only limited interactions are available (\eg, 50 interactions), our approach is significantly more efficient than pretraining from action-agnostic videos.
+When only a limited number of interactions are available (\eg, 50 interactions), our approach is significantly more efficient than pretraining from action-agnostic videos.

-Note that our approach is as scalable as existing video pretraining methods~\cite{seo2022reinforcement,wu2024pre,agarwal2025cosmos,he2025pre,yu2025gamefactory}.
+Note that our approach is as scalable as existing video pretraining methods~\cite{seo2022reinforcement,mendonca2023structured,wu2024pre,agarwal2025cosmos,he2025pre,yu2025gamefactory}.
 To enhance the generalization ability of \modelname, we collect a large corpus of videos from thousands of environments through automated generation.
-The resulting dataset encompasses extensive scenarios, spanning from ego perspectives and third-person views to virtual games and real-world activities.
+The resulting dataset encompasses extensive interactive scenarios, spanning from ego perspectives and third-person views to virtual games and real-world activities.
 After action-aware pretraining at scale, we show that the adaptability of \modelname can seamlessly generalize to a wide variety of domains.

 In summary, we make the following contributions: \begin{itemize} \item We present \modelname, an autoregressive world model that is highly adaptable across various environments.
 It can readily transfer actions to different contexts and allows efficient adaptation with limited interactions. \item We establish \modelname on a large-scale dataset sourced from extremely diverse environments.
 After extensive pretraining, \modelname demonstrates strong generalization capabilities across various domains. \item We conduct comprehensive experiments across multiple environments to verify the efficacy of \modelname.
 Our model achieves promising results in action transfer, world model adaptation, and visual planning. \end{itemize}